Perturbative unitarity bounds from momentum-space entanglement: Perturbative unitarity bounds

 In practical calculations, we will use the following result repeatedly.
 The $\psi_3(\bfp, \bfk, -\bfp-\bfk)$ and $\psi_2$ wavefunction coefficients appearing in the purity~\eqref{eq:puritycubic} will only depend on the magnitudes of the three momenta $p$, $k$, and $\lvert-\bfp-\bfk\rvert$.
 Therefore, it is convenient to perform a simple change of variables and express the integral for the purity as \\ We note that for $N > 1$, in the infinite-volume limit,

 so that the analogous bound on the cubic coupling is

 This appears concerning: it seems that by taking $N$ to be arbitrarily large, we can derive arbitrarily strong constraints on the size of $g$.
 We believe that this is not cause for alarm because $\Tr(\rho_R^N)$, $N \gg 2$, contains a very large number of operator insertions which can be contracted in very many ways, even at leading order in $g$.
 This may signal a rapid breakdown of perturbation theory in the calculation of very high-point correlations, which are less relevant in cosmology, where we usually aim to compute two-, three- and four-point correlations.
 This effect may be analogous to (but not the same as) the breakdown of perturbative unitarity at tree level in very high-multiplicity scattering processes in theories of self-interacting scalars, for example $1\rightarrow N$ scattering, or the production of $N$ Higgs bosons from quarks in the Standard Model \cite{Goldberg:1990qk, Argyres:1992np, Argyres:1992nq}.
 This is not usually considered to be a problem for perturbative calculations of few-particle scattering. \\ There is a close relation between violation of the purity bound~\eqref{eq:gamma is bounded} and the breakdown of the loop expansion described in Section~\ref{sec3p1}.
-The power spectrum at one loop can be written in terms of wavefunction coefficients as (see e.g.~\cite{Melville:2021lst,Cespedes:2023aal}\footnote{The additional term in (2.26) of~\cite{Cespedes:2023aal} only has support when $\bfp=\textbf{0}$ and so we drop it.
-As discussed in Footnote~\ref{ft:p0}, our diagrammatics are only valid when $\bfp\neq\textbf{0}$.})
+The power spectrum at one loop can be written in terms of wavefunction coefficients as\footnote{The final term arises from the coupling of each mode of the scalar field to its zero mode.
+For massless fields in de Sitter spacetime, if this coupling does not vanish, the correct treatment of the zero mode can include nonperturbative effects --- see \cite{Rajaraman:2010xd} for a nice explanation in Euclidean signature.
+In the presence of an IR cutoff, or when all interactions have sufficiently many derivatives, the final term is not expected to contribute.} (see e.g.~\cite{Melville:2021lst,Cespedes:2023aal})